 When planning out your course schedule for the coming quarter, it is crucial that you remember to check the prerequisites and enrollment restrictions for any course you are thinking of adding well before your pass time begins.
 You can do this in GOLD by clicking on the “Course Info” button next to any class.
 Clicking this button will also show you which GE requirements a course fulfills.
-Please note that the history department does not currently major restrict any of their courses (with the exception of History 9), so being a declared history major or minor does not necessarily give you priority enrollment in history classes.
+Please note that the history department does not currently major restrict the majority of their courses (with the exception of a few lower divisions), so being a declared history major or minor does not necessarily give you priority enrollment in history classes.
 Students from several other departments on campus need to take both upper and lower division history courses to fulfill their major requirements, so they can tend to fill up fast.
 It is always a good idea when trying to enroll in a particularly impacted history course to add it during your first pass time, and ensure your best chance of getting a spot in the class.

 Upper Division History Research Seminars